Cheap Trick: Popular resurgence (1987–1989)

 Petersson rejoined the group in 1987 and helped record 1988's Lap of Luxury, produced by Richie Zito.
 Due to the band's commercial decline, Epic Records insisted that the band collaborate with professional songwriters on the album.
 Nielsen said, "Lap of Luxury was a tough record to make.
 We could lie to you and tell you it was all wonderful and great.
 It wasn't.
 It was tough working with other writers.
 But it was a lesson for us."

-"The Flame", a ballad, was issued as the first single from the album, and became the band's first-ever No. 1 hit.
-The second single, a cover of Elvis Presley's "Don't Be Cruel", peaked at no. 4.
-This song also reached number 10 on the Billboard Hot 100 list in 1988.
-The other singles from the album were "Ghost Town", "Never Had a Lot to Lose", and "Let Go"; "Ghost Town" and "Never Had a Lot to Lose" also charted.
+"The Flame", a power ballad written by British songwriters Bob Mitchell and Nick Graham, was issued as the first single from Lap of Luxury.
+Producer Richie Zito stated that during the recording process, it became "'screamingly obvious'" that "The Flame" was "'tailor-made'" for Zander.
+Upon the release of "The Flame", Billboard described the song as an "endearing rock ballad" that "has the potential to put these boys back at the top".
+The single became the band's first-ever No. 1 hit.
+The second single from Lap of Luxury, a cover of Elvis Presley's "Don't Be Cruel", peaked at no. 4 and reached number 10 on the Billboard Hot 100 list in 1988.
+The other singles from the album were "Ghost Town", "Never Had a Lot to Lose", and "Let Go"; "Ghost Town" reached no. 33, and "Never Had a Lot to Lose" also charted.
 Lap of Luxury went platinum and became recognized as the band's comeback album.
-Billboard commented: "After a long hitless streak, Cheap Trick brings it all back home.
-This is the quartet's punchiest effort since its mid-'70s heyday."
+Billboard commented: "After a long hitless streak, Cheap Trick brings it all back home".